zimmerman-team/IATI.cloud/README.md

-OIPA V2.1: OpenAid IATI parser and API
+OIPA: OpenAid IATI parser and API
 ============

 OIPA Version 2.1 is developed within the www.openaid.nl platform and enables IATI standard compliant datasets to easily parse and